The Fujifilm X-T5 Long-Term Review | The Jack of All Trades

 The noise performance is highly manageable, and more importantly, the noise tends to have a more film-like character that isn't as patterned and predictable as other mirrorless solutions.
 When you capture in lowlight environments, you can clean up the footage to a great degree or leave the grain in for something that feels textured but not jarring.

 You don't get the flip-out LCD anymore; that's now reserved for cameras like the X-H2, X-H2s, and X-S series.
 Instead, the X-T5 better caters to people who spend their time behind the lens; less vlogging and selfies and more around the craft of photography.
 Is it for everyone?
 No, but it doesn't have to be.
 The X-T5 was produced for a specific user and often outperformed expectations.
-That said, there are ways where the Fujifilm X-T5 can be polished.
+That said, there are ways in which the Fujifilm X-T5 can be polished.

 An image without an alt, whoops